 A year after quitting smoking, the risk for heart disease is lowered to half than that of a smoker.
 Watch the video below to know more about the positive effects on your body, once you quit smoking.

 When a person tries to stop smoking, his own psychological objections are one of the biggest obstacles.
 Smoker’s mind continually finds new reasons to persist smoking like reducing the number of butts or not completely inhaling the smoke.
 So preparing smokers to wage the psychological battle against cigarettes could become a significant part of the plan.

-Medical Counseling: – Before attempting de-addiction, a smoker has to be well-aware of the hardships and difficulties to be faced.
-A psychological counselling involves introducing the smoker through each stage of de-addiction procedures, helping him acquire better skills at battling through phases of withdrawal symptoms.
+Medical Counseling: – Before attempting de-addiction, a smoker has to be well aware of the hardships and difficulties to be faced.
+Psychological counseling involves introducing the smoker through each stage of de-addiction procedures, helping him acquire better skills at battling through phases of withdrawal symptoms.

 Help of Family Members: – A group of supporting and understanding family members help a smoker to handle stages of de-addiction.
 A loving interference of a family member can also avoid a relapsing smoker returning to his original smoking habits.

 A regular smoker sees cigarettes as a part of his daily life.
 To stop smoking without relapse, a person needs to take an integrated approach that reduces the difficulty to quit smoking.

 As the first step, the role of Cigarettes should be replaced by more controllable and less addictive substances.
 The following substances act as substitute sources for diluted nicotine while avoiding tar and poisonous gases associated with cigarette smoking.

 Nicotine Gum: – As the name indicates, here nicotine is directly delivered through the mouth.
 It’s easily available as an over-the-counter medication.

 Trans-dermal patch: – This involves applying a patch of nicotine on the skin surface.
 The advantage of transdermal patch is that the levels of nicotine discharge can be controlled